 In the hustle and bustle of your daily life, it is easy to forget to take a moment to breathe.
 Add the stress of a divorce on top of an already packed schedule, and you may feel as though all your needs fall by the wayside.
 Schedule a time specifically for you and only you.
 Whether that time is spent doing yoga, taking a bubble bath, or reading a book, make it a priority each day.

-If you are interested in a low-conflict divorce, contact the mediators at San Diego Mediation Center.
-Call (858) 736-2411 to schedule an initial consultation today!
+If you are interested in a low-conflict divorce, contact the mediators at West Coast Family Mediation Center to schedule an initial consultation.